All Episodes

 He was the poster child for American dominance and success from like 1978 all the way until like 2010.

-And so, you know, when you can basically take the real life Uncle Sam, the real life poster, the real life figure of American excellence propaganda, and turn him into the biggest villain the world has ever seen because he threatens your power dynamic.
+And so, you know, when you can basically take the real life Uncle Sam, the real life poster, the real life figure of American excellence propaganda and turn him into the biggest villain the world has ever seen because he threatens your power dynamic.

 No one is safe.

-And and why the fuck would anyone with any sense ever follow in his footsteps and try to be president?
+And why the fuck would anyone with any sense ever follow in his footsteps and try to be president?

-You think any person with any fucking shred of of intelligence would ever sacrifice their entire life to go do what Trump did?
+You think any person with any fucking shred of intelligence would ever sacrifice their entire life to go do what Trump did?

-No because Trump's pride was really tied up in being fucking awesome at being president.
+Because Trump's pride was really tied up in being fucking awesome at being president.

-So there's like stories, right?
+There's like stories, right?

-It can be bad, but in Trump's case, success is how he determines his own self-esteem, I think.
+But in Trump's case, success is how he determines his own self-esteem, I think.

 And I think that America benefited from that a lot in a lot of ways.